Garrisonsan/Run8ConfigBackup/README.md

 The resulting directory tree can then be dragged and dropped into a Run8 Train Simulator V3 directory to update configs from the backup.

-BarstowYermo, Bakersfield, Cajon, Mojave, Needles, SanBernardino, Seligman, ALine, Mohawk, Selkirk, Waycross, Fitzgerald, and Roseville route configs will be backed up.
-HRS_Southeast, NorthernCA, SelkirkRegion, and SouthernCA region configs will be backed up.
+Please read the source code to see which routes and regions will be backed up.
+As of the last update to the readme file, all routes except Savannah and all regions will be backed up.